Welcome to our apprenticeships

 However, we do advertise Qualified Driver vacancies based on business needs, so we recommend signing up for vacancy alerts to stay informed about future opportunities.

-• Promote opportunities for apprentices to engage in cross-industry projects.
+• promote opportunities for apprentices to engage in cross-industry projects.

-• Provide opportunities for apprentices to develop personal and employability skills and provide information about key employment issues, for example: Health and Safety legislation and practice; Equality and Diversity legislation and practice; employment recruitment processes.
+• provide opportunities for apprentices to develop personal and employability skills and provide information about key employment issues, for example: Health and Safety legislation and practice; Equality and Diversity legislation and practice; employment recruitment processes.

-• Deliver information sessions prior to the start of apprenticeship to share information about the requirements of the programme and the commitment required, this may be undertaken in partnership with external apprenticeship providers.
+• deliver information sessions prior to the start of apprenticeship to share information about the requirements of the programme and the commitment required, this may be undertaken in partnership with external apprenticeship providers.

-• Self-directed learning opportunities through various platforms and resources.
+• self-directed learning opportunities through various platforms and resources.

-Specific recruitment questions should be sent to recruitment1@lner.co.uk
+Send specific recruitment questions to recruitment1@lner.co.uk

-Please note, the Apprenticeship Team cannot:
+Please note, the Apprenticeship Team can't:

 • provide feedback on applications.